-Freshly updated for 2020, this keto-newbie cookbook is all about serving up fast, effortless recipes with maximum flavor.
+Freshly updated, this keto-newbie cookbook is all about serving up fast, effortless recipes with maximum flavor.
 It includes meat and seafood mains, vegetarian meals, smoothies, breakfasts, snacks, and more.

 FYI: Quantity is the name of the game here (more meal ideas for you!), so you won’t find any artful design or mouthwatering photos.